- 360 RMB (325 RMB for members)

-This is a variation of our regular Vulture Rock Ridge Loop hike where we follow an old pilgrim’s trail down the Beijing to finish the hike.
-We’ll walk all of Vulture Rock Ridge and then following what’s left of the old paved path through the forested hills on the Beijing side of the ridge.
+This is a variation of our regular Vulture Rock Ridge Loop hike where we follow an old pilgrim’s trail down the Beijing to finish the hike, instead of doing the loop.
+We’ll walk all of Vulture Rock Ridge and then following what’s left of the old paved path down through the forested hills on the Beijing side of the ridge.

 This hike starts from a village close by to Miaofeng Temple, in Beijing’s West Mountains.
 We’ll follow part of an old pilgrims’ trail along a ridge with excellent views, up to a plateau, then up and along the Vulture Rock Ridge.

 We have other hikes in the same area that start or finish in this village, and we’ll cross some of those trails along the way.

 From the carpark in the middle of the village we’ll follow the main road up towards their orchards and terraces, turning off to head up a steep and twisting mountainside trail.
 Halfway up we’ll join one of the many pilgrim trails in the area, a roughly paved path that heads up to a saddle above the village.

 From the saddle we’ll follow a trail along the hillside, enjoying the open view of the surrounding mountains, and perhaps meeting some donkeys and firewardens.
 The trail takes us all the way along the ridge, then down a valley and through a straggly pine forest, passing the house of the local firewarden boss.

 The path through the pine forest will take us to a gently rising plateau, where we’ll stop for a snack, rest, and a look around.